-Be ready for the new Entry-Level Driver Training (ELDT) Rule by the 2/7/2022 compliance date.
+Did you comply with the Entry-Level Driver Training (ELDT) Rule by the 2/7/2022 compliance date?

 The best time to audit your fleet and assess its safety and compliance performance is before the Federal Motor Carrier Safety Administration (FMCSA) does.
 By proactively identifying compliance gaps and safety risks, you can take meaningful action that keeps your drivers safe and significantly reduces your risk.